Preface

 Due: Sunday, April 27 at 23:59

 In this lab, you will implement part of the IEEE 754 Standard for Floating-Point Arithmetic.
-In particular, you will implement single precision (32-bit) floating point addition and multiplication.
+In particular, you will implement half-precision (16-bit) floating point addition.

 Preliminaries